-Clients that are treated by programs funded by the DOH are quite different from the general population in many ways.
+Clients that are treated by programs funded by the Department are quite different from the general population in many ways.
 The following charts and narrative describe these differences.
-The majority (69 percent) of clients is male (Figure 2), while the general population is 49 percent male.
-Over half (61 percent) are in the 15-34 year old age group (Figure 3).
-There is a much higher percentage of African-American clients in treatment compared to the total Pennsylvania population of African-Americans (16 percent and 10.8 percent, respectively).
-There is a much lower percentage of Asian/Pacific Islander clients in treatment compared to the total Pennsylvania population (0.2 percent and 2.4 percent, respectively) [Figure 4].
-There is a lesser percentage of Hispanics in treatment compared to the general population (4 percent and 5.1 percent, respectively) [Figure 5].
-Nearly one in five (19 percent) clients in treatment is of unknown ethnicity (Figure 5), so the percentages are from the 2009 Pennsylvania State Data Center Estimates.
+The majority (69 percent) of clients are male (Figure 2), while the general population is 49 percent male.
+Over half (51 percent) of all clients are in the 15-34 year old age group (Figure 3).
+There is a much higher percentage of African-American clients in treatment compared to the total Pennsylvania population of African-Americans (15 percent and 10.8 percent, respectively).
+There is a much lower percentage of Asian/Pacific Islander clients in treatment compared to the total Pennsylvania population (0.03 percent and 2.7 percent, respectively) [Figure 4].
+There is a greater percentage of Hispanics in treatment compared to the general population (5.8 percent and 5.6 percent, respectively) [Figure 5].
+Nearly one in five (18 percent) clients in treatment is of unknown ethnicity (Figure 5), so the percentage of Hispanic clients in treatment may actually be higher.
+All Pennsylvania population percentages are from the 2010 Pennsylvania State Data Center Estimates.
 There have been no significant changes concerning state client demographics over the last three fiscal years.